Trump claims the San Diego border barrier works. Does it?

 Experts, many critical of Trump's overall stand on border security, acknowledge the San Diego barriers, now made of steel bollards and surplus military landing mats, have more or less done their job.
 The sector went from being the top location for border crossings to a relative ghost town with 26,086 apprehensions in fiscal year 2017, according to the Border Patrol.

-The hardened border, however, pushed migrants to remote areas that have few man-made impediments and are often just World War II-style vehicle barriers known as Normandy fencing.
+The hardened border, however, pushed migrants to remote areas that have few man-made impediments and are often just World War II-style vehicle barriers known as Normandy fencing, Clark-Alfaro said.
 Arizona has become a hotbed of crossings, but migrants often die of dehydration.
 The mountains east of San Diego have also become a crossing zone, where migrants have died from hypothermia.

 Some migrants head for the cold Pacific and end up dead or arrested.